 The Finance Officer is responsible for the day-to-day operations of the College's finances, and is students' first point of contact for matters relating to their accounts at College.
-Her office is located upstairs in Downer House.
+She is located in the Front Office.
 Students are welcome to drop by to discuss any financial matters with her.